Standing Tall Against Abusive Relationships since 2012

-STAAR (Standing Tall Against Abusive Relationships) is the first physical fitness program in Australia, specifically designed to empower women who have been, or currently are affected by Domestic and Family Violence (DFV) or an abusive relationship.
-Their programs aim to build physical strength, emotional resilience and improve the self-esteem, self-confidence and general well-being of its participants through the use of physical fitness and supportive networks.
+STAAR (Standing Tall Against Abusive Relationships) is the first program of its kind in Australia, specifically designed to empower individuals who have been, or currently are affected by Domestic and Family Violence (DFV) or an abusive relationship.
+Their programs aim to build physical strength, emotional resilience and improve the self-esteem, self-confidence and general well-being of its participants through the use of physical fitness, sport and supportive networks.

 There are a number of services available to women victims of domestic and family violence within the community.
 These services often offer psychological, emotional and counselling services, allowing women and children to voice their emotions with a trained counsellor.
 While this is an important part of the healing process, the physical aspect is often overlooked as part of the recovery process.
-STAAR and YOUNGSTAAR provides women and children with another tool for dealing with their emotions, through physical exercise.
+STAAR and YOUNGSTAAR provides individuals with another tool for dealing with their emotions, through physical exercise, sport and support networks.
 Studies on the psychological effects have found that regular exercise and physical activity can improve mood and in turn reduce depression and anxiety, thereby allowing individuals to better manage stress and improve their coping abilities.
-STAAR and YOUNGSTAAR works on the concept “Movement is Medicine”.